Sure, I call them double chocolate cookies. But they’re so versatile I might as well call them s’mores cookies!

 - 1 tsp salt

-Bake 8-10 minutes, or just until the cookies aren't glossy on top anymore.
-Cool on the pan for 5 minutes before transferring to a wire rack to cool completely.
+- Let cookies cool on the pan for at least 2-3 minutes before moving to a wire rack to cool fully.

 What combination of add-ins will you use in your cookies?
 Let us know in the comments!